Babelia13/android-flux-todo-app/README.md

-# Flux Architecture on Android using Rx 1
+# Flux Architecture on Android using Rx 2

-I've modified the [Luis G. Valle](http://lgvalle.xyz/) Flux Android example in order to use Rx 1 instead on Otto.
+I've modified the [Luis G. Valle](http://lgvalle.xyz/) Flux Android example in order to use Rx 2 instead on Otto.
 In this case, the `store` keep the state of the TODO list and the view (`TodoActivity`) is subscribed to the state changes.
 The `store` is subscribed to the actions of the view via the `dispatcher`.

+I've added too [Dagger 2](https://github.com/Babelia13/android-flux-todo-app/commit/3f204af2a31e6189c3b89b0043efab961eb531dc) for dependency injection and [espresso tests](https://github.com/Babelia13/android-flux-todo-app/blob/master/app/src/androidTest/java/lgvalle/com/fluxtodo/ApplicationTest.java) for all the app features.

 ## Flux Architecture Graph